Journal of Undergraduate Reports in Physics (JURP)

 - All accepted articles will be available online through AIPP and SPS electronically.

-- Articles over 3 pages may not be printed or printed in their entirety.
+- Articles over 3 pages may not be physically printed in their entirety.
 Accepted articles with delayed or long review periods may not be physically printed.

 All current SPS members in good standing with the SPS National organization are eligible to submit to JURP.
 The author(s) must have performed all the work reported in the paper as an undergraduate student(s).
 Members must submit their work within 18 months of completing their undergraduate degree.